 These notes are intended as a self-contained tutorial for those who would like to solve Diophantine equations using the modular approach.
-They were originally written to accompany a short course I gave during the trimester on Explicit Methods in Number Theory, held at the Institut Henri Poincaré (September-December 2004).
-I have since given similar short courses at the Max Planck Institute in Bonn (February 2007) and at the Lorentz Centre in Leiden (May 2007), and these have given me the opportunity to test and revise the notes.
+They were originally written to accompany a short course I gave during the trimester on Explicit Methods in Number Theory, held at the Institut Henri Poincaré (September-December

-Date: October 3, 2007.
+Date: March 30, 2010.